 Abstract.
-Statistics of anticyclone activity and anticyclonic eddy activity and eddy trajectories in the southeastern Mediterranean sea Levantine basin over the period 2000-2018 is created using the DYNED atlas analyzed using the DYNED-Atlas, which links the automated mesoscale eddy detection by the AMEDA algorithm with in situ oceanographic observations.
-This easternmost region of the Mediterranean sea, delimited by the Levantine coast and Cyprus, has a complex eddying activity, which has not

-- 5 yet been fully characterized.
+Statistics of anticyclonic eddy activity and eddy trajectories in the Levantine basin over the period 2000-2018 are analyzed using the DYNED-Atlas, which links the automated mesoscale eddy detection by the AMEDA algorithm with in situ oceanographic observations.
+This easternmost region of the Mediterranean sea, delimited by the Levantine coast and Cyprus, has a complex eddying activity, which has not yet been fully characterized.
 In this paper we use Lagrangian tracking to investigate the eddy fluxes and interactions between different subregions in this area.
-We find that the southeastern Levantine area is isolated, with no anticyclone exchanges with the western part of the basin.
-Moreover the The anticyclonic structure above the Eratosthenes seamount is identified as being hosting an anticyclone attractor, differentiated from other anticyclonesand staying around this preferred position constituted by a succession of long-lived anticyclones.
-It has a larger radius and is more persistent (staying up to four years in the same - 10 position with successive mergings-) from other eddies in this region.
+The anticyclonic structure above the Eratosthenes seamount is identified as hosting an anticyclone attractor, constituted by a succession of long-lived anticyclones.
+It has a larger radius and is more persistent (staying up to four years in the same position with successive mergings) from other eddies in this region.
 Quantification of anticyclone flux shows that anticyclones that drift towards the Eratosthenes seamount are mainly formed along the Israeli coast, or in a neighbouring area West of the seamount.
 The southeastern Levantine area is isolated, with no anticyclone transfers to or from the western part of the basin, defining the effective attraction basin for the Eratosthenes anticyclone attractor.
-Colocalized in situ profiles inside eddies provide quantitative information on their subsurface structure and show that similar surface signatures correspond to very different - 15 physical properties physical anomaly signature, whose intensity can vary greatly from dynamical surface signature intensity.
-Despite interannual variability, the so-called "Eratosthenes attractor" Eratosthenes anticyclone attractor stores a larger amount of heat and salt than neighboring neighbouring anticyclones, in a deeper subsurface anomaly that usually extend extends down to 500 m.
+Colocalized in situ profiles inside eddies provide quantitative information on their subsurface physical anomaly signature, whose intensity can vary greatly from dynamical surface signature intensity.
+Despite interannual variability, the so-called Eratosthenes anticyclone attractor stores a larger amount of heat and salt than neighbouring anticyclones, in a deeper subsurface anomaly that usually extends down to 500 m.
 This suggests that this attractor could concentrate heat and salt from this sub-basin, which will impact the properties of intermediate water masses created there.

-20 1 Introduction
+1 Introduction